-The Best Liveaboard Trips to Dive with Sharks: In Depth
+The Best Liveaboard Trips to Dive with Sharks: At a Glance

 Argo is one of the five liveaboard vessels that sails to Cocos island – an offshore destination 550 kilometers (340 miles) west of mainland Costa Rica.
 This steel hulled luxury liveaboard can accommodate up to 18 guests where these lucky divers will embark on a 10-day journey and explore the big boys of the deep – the sharks.
 Hammerhead sharks has become the signature species of Cocos island where you can see them in every dive site surrounding Cocos island.
 Most of your hammerhead shark interaction involves observing the passing by of their massive school that numbers to a hundred, sometimes reaching to a thousand individuals per sighting.
 Some of the dive sites in Cocos islands features hammerhead shark cleaning station where these apex predators comes close to the reef for a quick clean by barberfish.

 What’s best with Argo is that it has an onboard Deepsee Submersible which can accommodate a pilot and 2 very lucky guest to go deep diving up to 1,000 meters (3,000 feet) deep and explore the abyssal depths to see deep-sea species like the Prickly sharks.

 Year of Commission: 2004 (renovated 2014) Capacity: 16 guests Area of Operation: Ecuador Dive Destination: Galapagos Island Sharks to be encountered: Hammerhead sharks and Galapagos sharks